Categories

 3. Cultivar checklist

-The two parts above come together to make a cultivar checklist, which should contain every known cultivar name from the entire genus – old and new.
+The two parts above come together to make a cultivar checklist, which should contain every known cultivar name from the entire family – old and new.

 Having a unified checklist makes it easy to check and compare names that might have been duplicated or reused.
 Each valid cultivar is connected to any synonyms that have been used for it, so that it’s easy to correct mislabelled plants.
 It also includes all the information that’s available about the history and origins of the plant, as well an explanation for any decisions where I had to choose between multiple established names for the same cultivar.

-You can view the complete list here, and read a guide on how to use it.
+You can view the checklist here, and read a guide on how to use it.
+The Tradescantia genus is complete, but the rest of the family is still a work in progress.

-You can also read the detailed report on my entire research process.
+You can also read the detailed report on my entire research process to find out more about how it all works.

 Tradescantia fluminensis ‘Aurea’